 Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
-While on expedition, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the course.
+While in the wilderness, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the expedition.

 The mountains of western Maine and northern New Hampshire comprise the northern end of the Appalachian mountain range.
 Within this region, the White Mountain National Forest, the Appalachian Trail, the Carter-Mahoosuc Range, the Grafton Loop Trail and in the Caribou-Speckled Mountain Wilderness all offer classic backpacking terrain.
-These spruce-fir and hardwood forests are home to hundreds of species of birds as well as moose, deer and black bear.
+These spruce, fir and hardwood forests are home to hundreds of species of birds as well as moose, deer and black bear.
 Rushing waterfalls, clear twisting streams and spectacular views from rocky summits reward backpackers ready for adventure.